ludovicm67/lib-filetransfer/README.md

   Sender->>Receiver: Send metadata
-  Receiver->>Receiver: Store metadata in the pool Receiver->>Receiver: Trigger download of a file Receiver->>Sender: Can I have part of file with id=ID from offset X1 and limit Y Receiver->>Sender: Can I have part of file with id=ID from offset X2 and limit Y Receiver->>Sender: Can I have part of file with id=ID from offset X3 and limit Y Sender->>Receiver: Here is part of file with id=ID from offset X1 and limit Y Sender->>Receiver: Here is part of file with id=ID from offset X3 and limit Y Receiver->>Receiver: Did not received part of file with id=ID from offset X2 within the specified amount of time, ask it again! (retry mechanism)
+  Receiver->>Receiver: Store metadata in the pool Receiver->>Receiver: Trigger download of a file Receiver->>Sender: Can I have part of file with id=ID from offset X1 and limit Y?
+  Receiver->>Sender: Can I have part of file with id=ID from offset X2 and limit Y?
+  Receiver->>Sender: Can I have part of file with id=ID from offset X3 and limit Y?
+  Sender->>Receiver: Here is part of file with id=ID from offset X1 and limit Y Sender->>Receiver: Here is part of file with id=ID from offset X3 and limit Y Receiver->>Receiver: Did not received part of file with id=ID from offset X2 within the specified amount of time, ask it again! (retry mechanism)
-  Receiver->>Sender: Can I have part of file with id=ID from offset X2 and limit Y Sender->>Receiver: Here is part of file with id=ID from offset X2 and limit Y Receiver->>Sender: Can I have part of file with id=ID from offset X4 and limit Y Receiver->>Sender: Can I have part of file with id=ID from offset X5 and limit Y Receiver->>Sender: Can I have part of file with id=ID from offset X6 and limit Y Sender->>Receiver: Here is part of file with id=ID from offset X6 and limit Y Sender->>Receiver: Here is part of file with id=ID from offset X4 and limit Y Sender->>Receiver: Here is part of file with id=ID from offset X5 and limit Y
+  Receiver->>Sender: Can I have part of file with id=ID from offset X2 and limit Y?
+  Sender->>Receiver: Here is part of file with id=ID from offset X2 and limit Y Receiver->>Sender: Can I have part of file with id=ID from offset X4 and limit Y?
+  Receiver->>Sender: Can I have part of file with id=ID from offset X5 and limit Y?
+  Receiver->>Sender: Can I have part of file with id=ID from offset X6 and limit Y?
+  Sender->>Receiver: Here is part of file with id=ID from offset X6 and limit Y Sender->>Receiver: Here is part of file with id=ID from offset X4 and limit Y Sender->>Receiver: Here is part of file with id=ID from offset X5 and limit Y